Universal abundance fluctuations across microbial communities, tropical forests, and urban populations: Results

 For city and forest data, the observation timescale is longer than the equilibration timescale ($\tau /t_{obs} >1$), and so the temporal trajectory of abundances will not converge to the steady-state distribution.
 Instead, we plot the cross-sectional distribution of abundances, i.e., the relative abundance of a sector in a city aggregated across all cities and the abundances of tree species within a height cluster, at a random time point~(Fig.~\ref{fig:SSD}D-H).
 The fit with the gamma distribution is the black line.

 To test whether the observed data could have been generated by the model, we repeat the procedure used in Fig.~\ref{fig:growth_dists}.
 Specifically, we compared the likelihood of the observed data to the likelihood of randomly generated samples from the fitted distribution.
-All data sets had a likelihood comparable to a random sample, as evidenced by the percentile scores (from 1000 random samples of the same size) shown in Fig.\ref{fig:SSD}I. Together, these observations indicate that the abundances in these systems are well described the gamma distribution.
+All data sets had a likelihood comparable to a random sample, as evidenced by the percentile scores (from 1000 random samples of the same size) shown in Fig.\ref{fig:SSD}I. \RV{Two additional goodness of fit tests were also performed and the majority of species passed both tests (see SI Sec.S5 and Figs. S6, S7)}.
+Together, these observations indicate that the abundances in these systems are well described by the gamma distribution.
 This conclusion is further supported by previous research that used a gamma distribution to successfully fit cross-sectional microbial abundances across microbiomes~\cite{grilli_macroecological_2020}.

-The steady-state distribution~(SSD) and logarithmic fold-change distribution~(LFD) predicted by the model (Eqs.~\eqref{eq:p_ss},~\eqref{eq:p_fluc}) share a parameter, the ENR ($x^*_i/\sigma_i \tau_i$).
+The steady-state distribution~(SSD) and logarithmic fold-change distribution~(LFD) predicted by the model (\eqref{eq:p_ss},~\eqref{eq:p_fluc}) share a parameter, the ENR ($x^*_i/\sigma_i \tau_i$).
 We compare the maximum likelihood estimates of the ENR obtained by the separate fits of the empirical abundance distribution and LFD in Fig.~\ref{fig:parameter_consistency}.
 The discrepancy in inferred ENR values could arise from limitations of the data or the model.